astridx/meinblog/sik/r/learn-react-before-using-redux/index.md

 ---
-title: "8 things to learn in React before using Redux"
+title: '8 things to learn in React before using Redux'
-description: "Facts about React that should be known before using Redux (or MobX).
+description: 'Facts about React that should be known before using Redux (or MobX).
 Most important: Learn React first, then opt-in Redux but only if you need it.
 There are various techniques in React.js for scaling your local state management.
-Only if these are not sufficient, use a library like Redux ..."
+Only if these are not sufficient, use a library like Redux ...'
-date: "2017-07-19T13:50:46+02:00"
+date: '2017-07-19T13:50:46+02:00'
-categories: ["React", "Redux"]
+categories: ['React', 'Redux']
-keywords: ["learn react redux"]
+keywords: ['learn react redux']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />